-You may submit your appeal or request by attaching it to the US Sailing Appeals & Requests Information Form on the "Submit Appeal" page and clicking the "Submit" button (the preferred method).
-Navigate to appeals.ussailing.org and click on the "US Sailing Appeals & Requests Information Form" link on the left side of the page.
+You may submit your appeal or request by attaching it to the Appeals & Requests Information Form on the "Submit Appeal" page and clicking the "Submit" button (the preferred method).
+Navigate to ussailing.org/appeals and click on the "Appeals & Requests Information Form" link on the left side of the page.